-- 37. Mr. Olaniyan: Just a small question.
-Could I be tol whether the deferment refers only to the voting, not that on August Could I be told 10th we are again going to embark on this question? - 38.
-The President: I understood that the intention of the Representative of Czechoslovakia is that the taking of the decision be postponed.
+C-Min.
+LXXIV/6 (Closed) - 188 - 37.
+Mr. Olaniyan : Just a small question.
+Could I be told whether the deferment refers only to the voting, not that on August loth we are again going to embark on this question?
+38. The President : I understood that the intention of the Representative of Czechoslovakia is that the taking of the decision be postponed.
 As I explained yesterday, in any case the hearing has been closed, so we cannot return to it.
-The Representative of the Congo. - 39.
-Mr. Ollassa: I wish to explain what I said yesterday, now that we have a formal proposal.
+The Representative of the Congo.
+39. Mr. Ollassa : I wish to explain what I said yesterday, now that we have a formal proposal.
 I said yesterday that what we are aiming at is fair treatment for the two States, and deferment for more than a week could be something that favours one State more than the other.
 I think, however, that our calculation was not good because it seems that one of the States asked for four weeks. whereas according to my calculations it was two.
-In any event, Mr. President, I believe I must say this now: for me to support deferment there would have to be many members of the Council who would have difficulty in deciding today, because more and more I have the impression that what the Representative of Tunisia said yesterday is true - these are evasive tactics.
-Yesterday we could have decided on deferment; the conditions were present; everyone was almost ready to agree to deferment, when suddenly we became aware that no one was making a proposal and at that moment I changed my mind and took up again my initial position, which was that we should decide.
-I came here this morning with the same feeling.
-Now we have this new proposal, I believe there must be should extraordinary or exceptional reasons, or in any case wide support, before my delegation could agree to it.
+In any event, Mr. President, I believe I must say this now: for me to support deferment there would have to be many members of the Council who would have difficulty in deciding today, because more and more I have the impression that what the Rep- resentative of Tunisia said yesterday is true - these are evasive tactics.
+Yesterday we could have decided on deferment; the conditions were present; everyone was almost ready to agree to deferment, when suddenly we became aware that no one was making a proposal and at that moment I changed my mind and took up again my initial position, which feeling.
+Now we have this new proposal, I believe there must be extraordinary or exceptional reasons, or in any case wide support, before my delegation could agree to it.
 This time I shall not join with the majority, because I find that this deferment has not been requested for good reasons; for those we must have the verbatim and have it for a fairly long time.
 What other reason could there be for deferment?
 To obtain instructions? - we have had this problem before us for two months, Mr. President, and in my opinion our instructions are not going to be influenced by some example or other that has been given now by way of illustration.
 I shall therefore abstain in this vote, in full knowledge of the fact that an abstention is very important in a vote on which the statutory majority applies.
 Thank you.
 40. The President: The Representative of Tunisia.

-Mr. El Hicheri: I have the same concern as the Representative of the People's Republic of the Congo.
-In all honesty especially as the proposal comes from my friend, the Representative of the Czechoslovak Socialist Republic - I do not believe a deferment of ten days can be of any use at all.
+41. Mr. El Hicheri : I have the same concern as the Representative of the People's Republic of the Congo.
+In all honesty - especially as the proposal comes from my friend, the Representative of the Czechoslovak Socialist Republic - I do not believe a deferment of ten days can be of any use at all.
 I do not think it can serve either of the parties or the interests of the Council.
-I do not think it can serve even those who have asked for it, because either administrations are not informed, in which case they must have all the documents and that will certainly take more than ten days - perhaps a minimum of two months - or else administrations have had time to come to a conclusion on the problem before us - the competence of the Council.
+I do not think it can serve either of the parties or the interests of the grupt have all the documents are not informed, in which case they must have all the documents and that will certainly take more than ten days - perhaps a minimum of two months - or else administrations have had time to come to a conclusion on the problem before us - the competence of the Council.
 I said yesterday that I thought it would have been possible for them in two months to form an opinion on the subject.